 The GS1 DataBar is encoded with a 14-digit Global Trade Item Number or GTIN.
-It enables the capture of brand owner identification for loose produce instead of just the category of the item via the PLU code.
+It enables the capture of brand-owner identification for loose produce instead of only the category of the item via the PLU code.
 Although it will identify the brand owner, it does not contain information to assist with full traceability efforts (i.e., batch/lot number or pack date).

-The implementation of GS1 DataBar has many advantages to both retailers and suppliers.
+The implementation of GS1 DataBar barcodes on PLU stickers has many advantages to both retailers and suppliers.

 The GS1 Stacked Omnidirectional DataBar has a 14-digit data structure for the product identification number.